NPellet/visualizer/Developing.md

 * Releasing a new version of the project
 * Making a change that requires a view migration script

-In both cases, the procedure is done using the Grunt script `bump`.
+In both cases, the procedure is done using npm release scripts.

 ### Bump version without releasing